borkdude/glam/README.md

   :glam {:main-opts ["-m" "glam.main"]}}}
 ```

-Use any later SHA at your convenience.
-Create an alias to reduce verbosity and
+Use any later SHA at your convenience or simply clone this project and use
+`:local/root`.

-store it in your favorite `.bashrc` analog:
+Create an alias to reduce verbosity and store it in your favorite
+`.bashrc` analog:

 ``` clojure
 alias glam='clojure -M:glam/packages:glam'